yujinjcho/client-metric-tracker/README.md

 - use pipenv so we can explicitly set python version
 - better logging
-- some unit and integration tests
+- integration tests
+- comprehensive unittests